aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-background-manipulation/set-image-as-background/_index.md

 ### 5. Does Aspose.Slides for .NET offer a trial version?

-Yes, you can get a free trial of Aspose.Slides for .NET from the official website at [this link](https://releases.aspose.com/).
+Yes, you can get a free trial of Aspose.Slides for .NET from the website at [this link](https://releases.aspose.com/).